Replacing Dropbox With Syncthing️

 I use Getting Things Done (GTD) which requires me to take notes.
-In order to reduce the barrier to take notes, I need to be able to quickly pull up my note taking tool and start writing.
+In order to reduce the barrier to taking notes, I need to be able to quickly pull up my note-taking tool and start writing.

 Reliability is important, because in order to free my brain from thought I have to make sure that I put it somewhere safe.
 So the notes need to be backed up.